cfengine/documentation/reference/promise-types/processes.markdown

 ```

-**Notes**:
-This expression should match the entire `COMMAND` field of the process
-table, not just a fragment.
-This field is usually the last field on the
-line, so it thus starts with the first non-space character and ends with
-the end of line.

 #### pid

+**Description**: Range of integers matching the process id of a process

 **Type**: irange [int,int]

 **Allowed input range**: `0,99999999999`

-**Description**: Range of integers matching the process id of a process

 **Example**: